No.1515 Fengnan East Road, Taizhou, China

 How does a water-cooled compressor work?

 Companies can reuse the water the compressors produce in hot water heating systems, typically for showering, cleaning, or washing.
-A water-cooled screw compressor can allow a business to invest in a smaller water heater since you won’t need as much hot water.
+A water-cooled compressor can allow a business to invest in a smaller water heater since you won’t need as much hot water.

 Why does your air compressor need a cooling system?